-CLO.5 Demonstrate and develop web-portals independently or in teams. Н Н Н М Н CLO.1 Apply the web application development skills to design the responsive website Н М CLO.2 Develop multi/ single page interactive website М Н CSP320 9 Client Side Technologies Lab CLO.3 Maintain and enhance existing web application Н Н Н М Н CLO.4 Experiment the web programming concepts to modify the design and layouts of web pages. Н М CLO.5 Examine the adaptability of scripting languages in web development. М Н CLO:1 Acquire strong fundamental knowledge in science, mathematics, fundamentals of computer science, software engineering and multidisciplinary engineering to begin in practice as a software engineer. Н Н Н М Н CLO:2 Design applicable solutions in one or more application domains using software engineering approaches that integrate ethical, social, legal and economic concerns. Н М CSL330 7 Software Engineering CLO:3 Deliver quality software products by possessing the leadership skills as an individual or contributing to the team development and demonstrating effective and modern working strategies by applying both communication and negotiation management skill. М Н CLO:4 Apply new software models, techniques and technologies to bring out innovative and novelistic solutions for the growth of the society in all aspects and evolving into their continuous professional development. Н Н Н М Н CLO:5 To learn and understand various object oriented concepts along with their applicability contexts Н М
+CLO.4 Understand the various Routing Protocols/Algorithms and Internetworking. Н М CLO.1 Identify the basis of designing a Web site; create Web pages, links, images, tables and pages layouts in HTML. М CSL420 Client Side CLO.2 Describe and identify the use of JavaScript and successfully place it into Web pages and also recognize the skills and uses of JavaScript. Н Н Н 9 Technologies CLO.3 Use JavaScript to manipulate elements in the DOM to change appearance and visibility. Н Н Н Н CLO.4 Describe how intended website design features will specifically benefit a target user group content strategy. М CLO.5 Demonstrate and develop web- portals independently or in teams. Н CLO.1 Apply the web application development skills to design the responsive website М М CLO.2 Develop multi/ single page interactive website Н М CSP320 9 Client Side Technologies Lab CLO.3 Maintain and enhance existing web application Н М Н Н CLO.4 Experiment the web programming concepts to modify the design and layouts of web pages. Н Н М Н CLO.5 Examine the adaptability of scripting languages in web development. М Н

+CLO.1 Acquire strong fundamental knowledge in science, mathematics, fundamentals of computer science, software engineering and multidisciplinary engineering to begin in practice as a software engineer. Н М CLO.2 Design applicable solutions in one or more application domains using software engineering approaches that integrate ethical, social, legal and economic concerns. Н Н CSL330 7 Software Engineering CLO.3 Deliver quality software products by possessing the leadership skills as an individual or contributing to the team development and demonstrating effective and modern working strategies by applying both communication and negotiation management skill. Н Н Н Н CLO.4 Apply new software models, techniques and technologies to bring out innovative and novelistic solutions for the growth of the society in all aspects and evolving into their continuous professional development. М CLO.5 To learn and understand various object oriented concepts along with their applicability contexts Н

-CLO:1 Acquire strong practical knowledge in science, mathematics, fundamentals of computer science, software engineering and multidisciplinary engineering to begin in practice as a software engineer. Н Н Н М Н CSP130 7 Software Engineering Lab CLO:2 Design and implement skills applicable solutions in one or more application domains using software engineering approaches that integrate ethical, social, legal and economic concerns. Н М CLO:3 Implement new software models, techniques and technologies to bring out innovative and novelistic solutions for the growth of the society in all aspects and evolving into their continuous professional development. М Н CLO:4 Learn and apply various object oriented concepts along with their applicability contexts Н Н Н М Н CLO.1 Understand the practical approach to network communication protocols. Н М CLO.2 Understand network layers, structure/format and role of each network layer. М Н CSP220 3 Computer Networks Lab CLO.3 Able to design and gain skills to implement various network application such as data transmission between client and server, file transfer, real-time multimedia transmission. М Н CLO.4 Understand the various Routing Protocols/Algorithms and Internetworking. М Н CLO.1 Implement the concept of object-oriented techniques and methodologies using Java М Н CSL320 Object Oriented CLO.2 Use Exception Handling concepts and skills for a Robust Application in Java. Н Н 1 Programming CLO.3 Demonstrate an understanding of Java Input and Output Н М Н CLO.4 Develop applications using multithreading concept of Java. Н Н М
+CLO.1 Acquire strong practical knowledge in science, mathematics, fundamentals of computer science, software engineering and multidisciplinary engineering to begin in practice as a software engineer. М М CSP130 7 Software Engineering Lab CLO.2 Design and implement skills applicable solutions in one or more application domains using software engineering approaches that integrate ethical, social, legal and economic concerns. Н М CLO.3 Implement new software models, techniques and technologies to bring out innovative and novelistic solutions for the growth of the society in all aspects and evolving into their continuous professional development. М н CLO.4 Learn and apply various object oriented concepts along with their applicability contexts Н М CSL420 6 Database Management System CLO.1 Design and implement database system by implementing SQL commands for RDBMS and analyze database requirements to determine the entities involved in the system and their relationship to one another. М CLO.2 Describe relational algebra expression and tuple relation expression from queries. Н